-At trial, this statement of Ivan's to Rosa, though documented, was barred as evidence after Chief Prosecutor Phyllis Broker objected to it as "hearsay," and Judge McDaniel ruled in her favor over defense attorney David Duncan's strenuous objection.
-Duncan managed to preserve Ivan's statement to Rosa for the record.
+Why did jurors not hear it?
+At trial, this statement of Ivan's to Rosa, though documented in her police interview, was barred as evidence after Chief Prosecutor Phyllis Broker objected to it as "hearsay/" Judge McDaniel ruled in Broker's favor over defense attorney David Duncan's strenuous objection.
+Duncan did manage to preserve Rosa's account of Ivan's statement for the record.

 Testimony of Joseph Saunders and Evony Chung:

-As he waited, Saunders saw in his rear-view mirror an African-American man "about 5'10" tall...wearing a white shirt" walk through the parking lot towards the phone (Sean Ellis is 6' 1").
+As he waited, Joseph Saunders saw in his rear-view mirror an African-American man "about 5'10" tall...wearing a white shirt" walking through the parking lot towards the phone.
+(Sean Ellis is 6' 1".)
 When the man reached the phones he was joined by another African-American man.
-There were other (unidentified) young African American men in the parking lot that night.
+Saunders agreed there were other, unidentified young African American men in the parking lot that night.

 In Walgreens, Evony bought diapers, Vicks Vapo-Rub, and cough syrup and checked out at 3:18, two minutes before Rosa Sanchez.
 She and Saunders then drove off, observing Detective Mulligan asleep in his driver's seat.

-Shown police photos, neither Saunders nor Chung could make a positive identification of Ellis or Patterson.
+Shown police photos, neither Saunders nor Chung could make a positive identification of either Ellis or Patterson.

-Over the course of Sean's three trials, Chung changed her testimony to more closely mesh her arrival time to the mall with witness Rosa Sanchez's arrival and departure times.
-(Defense lawyers said prosecutors knew Sanchez was a shaky witness and needed to buttress her account.)
+Over the course of Sean's three trials, Chung changed her testimony to more closely mesh the time of her arrival at the mall with witness Rosa Sanchez's arrival and departure times.
+Defense lawyers said prosecutors knew Sanchez was a shaky witness and needed to buttress her account.

 Between Ellis's second and third trial, Chung was arrested and charged with "possession of drugs with intent to sell," and $3580 was confiscated from her underwear.
 After Sean's conviction, his defense team learned that Chung's drug charges were dropped and her $3580 was returned.